imnotarealpenguin/nova-copilot/README.md

 ## 5. Pitch Story
 **Act I — The Jungle**
-DeFi is a maze.
-Billions are excluded because it feels complex, unsafe, and untrustworthy.
+DeFi promised freedom but delivered friction.
+A simple goal like “earn 5% safely” forces users into a labyrinth of bridges, farms, and signatures.
+Billions stay out not because they lack capital, but because crypto still speaks machine instead of human.

 **Act II — The Supernova**
-Then came Zircuit, the AI-powered chain.
-And from it: NOVA — the supernova that lit the way forward.
+Zircuit changed the equation.
+With sequencer-level security, account abstraction, and zk scalability.
+And from this foundation, NOVA was born — the Copilot that translates human goals into flawless execution.

 **Act III — The Copilot of Finance**
-Not a wallet, not a bot, but the chain itself thinking with you.
-NOVA is the Copilot that changed crypto forever.
+NOVA isn’t another wallet or dApp.
+It’s the first system where the chain itself thinks with you: routing, optimizing, protecting, and delivering the outcome in a single confirmation.
+That’s why NOVA isn’t just a tool — it’s the supernova that lit the path to mass adoption.

 ---